prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 * Querying for `foo.histogram` would return results that include both `foo~seconds.histogram` and `foo~milliseconds.histogram`.
 * Querying for `foo~seconds` would return results that include both `foo~seconds.histogram` and `foo~seconds.counter`.
 * Querying for `http_server_duration` would return results that include both `http_server_duration~seconds.histogram` and `http_server_duration~milliseconds.counter`.
-* Querying for an OpenTelemetry metric, such as `http.server.duration`, with suffixes would require querying for `”http.server.duration”~seconds.histogram`.
+* Querying for an OpenTelemetry metric, such as `http.server.duration`, with suffixes would require querying for `”{http.server.duration}”~seconds.histogram`.
 Note that suffixes are outside of quotes.

 This extension/alternative has been discussed and rejected initially on the [2025-03-31 Prometheus DevSummit](https://docs.google.com/document/d/1uurQCi5iVufhYHGlBZ8mJMK_freDFKPG0iYBQqJ9fvA/edit?tab=t.0#bookmark=id.5gdzvuvgqaf5) due potentially surprising style and not visually appealing at the first glance look.
 It's true it might be too big of a leap and change for the ecosystem, given type and unit label has to be first proven and adopted in the ecosystem.